japila-books/apache-spark-internals/docs/storage/BlockManager.md

   blockId: BlockId): Unit
 ----

-downgradeLock requests the <<blockInfoManager, BlockInfoManager>> to xref:storage:BlockInfoManager.adoc#downgradeLock[downgradeLock] for the given xref:storage:BlockId.adoc[block].
+downgradeLock requests the <<blockInfoManager, BlockInfoManager>> to storage:BlockInfoManager.md#downgradeLock[downgradeLock] for the given storage:BlockId.md[block].

 downgradeLock seems _not_ to be used.